 If you or a loved one was injured by a dog bite in San Jose, our experienced dog bite lawyers can fight to restore your health and economic security in the Golden State.
 At Needham Kepner & Fish, we specialize in a wide range of personal injury cases, from dog bites to animal attacks, empowering us to represent your best interests in court and demand justice for your suffering.

-In California, the dog owner is typically liable for injuries resulting from a dog bite accident.
+In California, the dog owner is typically liable for injuries resulting from a dog bite incident.
 However, there may be exceptions if the victim provoked the dog or trespassed on private property.
 Consulting with an experienced personal injury lawyer is essential to determine an effective legal strategy to employ in court.

 5 Steps to Take After a Dog Bite Injury